akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/making_decisions.md

  </otherwise>
 ```

-To be honest: This is way quicker then fuddeling with the designer.
+To be honest: This is way quicker then fumbling with the designer.
 But Fuse is still a great tool to work with.
 And mind the IDs!
 If you work directly on the XML source, be sure to have them unique!

 ### Finalizing Update
 I guess you already know, that we need to do another *Choice* to get the update working.
 Let's think about where to insert it: For an update the content must be downloaded from Alfresco again.
 We need to make a request to the Liferay REST API with a *multipart / formdata* header again.
 So a good place to insert the next *Choice* into our route is clearly directly behind the *DocumentSender* bean.
 But instead of a POST request we need to make a PUT request here.
 As that would be another repetition of all that we have learned up to this point, I would say that is a good homework for you.
-Or you just grap the [source XML](source/fuse/jboss-camel-context.xml) from the repo. ;-)
+Or you just grab the [source XML](source/fuse/jboss-camel-context.xml) from the repo. ;-)

 ### Summary
 Congratulations!
 Thank you for following me on the long journey from Alfresco to Liferay.
 The route we made was sometimes stony.
 Doing it with Camel / Fuse is surely a lot easier then coding everything yourself.
-Let me say that the countless languages (simple, jsonpath, ...) are a *babylonian challenge* for newbees!
-But, on the other hand, once you know how to handle them, this is an extremly powerfull tool!
+Let me say that the countless languages (simple, jsonpath, ...) are a *babylonian challenge* for newbies!
+But, on the other hand, once you know how to handle them, this is an extremely powerful tool!

 This Alfresco - Liferay integration was achieved by writing **only 20 lines of JAVA Code** (on the route), because Camel did the rest of the work.
 The route can easily be reused, or at least be the base, for different solutions that follow the CRUD pattern.